 The Golden Gate ATR from Specac

-Do you expect to expand into new markets as the reach and portfolio of Specac continues to grow?
+Do you expect to expand into new markets as the reach and portfolio of Specac continue to grow?

 Yes and no. We are looking ahead.
 We have big ambitions to grow our business.
 There is still plenty of space for us to grow.
 I firmly believe that for every ten people that know Specac, trust Specac and like to work with Specac, there are another hundred people who've never heard of us.